 For many of us, though, scraping the internet still provides the best source of proxy training data, particularly when it comes to NLP projects.
 But I can’t imagine this situation will last long.
 As the recent causal revolution in statistics kicked off by the work of Judea Pearl gathers steam, it’ll become easier and easier to build out tools that produce synthetic data shaped to test the functional limits of any pipeline.

 Big data is dead.
 Long live big (fake) data!” – Towards Data Science

 Big “Real” Data is by in large not realistic for most companies, but why not merely use Big Fake Data?
 Is that what these investments were justified based on before the sale was made?

-Yes, while vendors and consulting companies and their compliant media entities built up Big Data, in part on the basis of benefits received by entities like Facebook that accumulate Big Data as a part of the normal functioning of their websites.
+Yes, while vendors and consulting companies and their compliant media entities built up Big Data, in part based on benefits received by entities like Facebook that accumulate Big Data as part of their websites’ normal functioning.
 This same Big Data is not available to the vast majority of companies that spent on Big Data projects.

-Because of the rise in the hype cycles of data science and AI, Big Data has been shielded from a widespread acknowledgment of the failure of Big Data to meet its promised claims.
+Because of the rise in the hype cycles of data science and AI, Big Data has been shielded from a widespread acknowledgment of Big Data’s failure to meet its promised claims.
 And many of the claims around Big Data have been transposed onto data science.

 The Fatal Flaw with Big Data?

 “Real data miners who unleash their data mining algorithms on big data commonly have billions or trillions of observations, and their algorithms not only look for patterns within each data set and their intercorrelations among different data sets, but even more complex relationships.
 They will inevitably uncover remarkable patterns but, just like this stock market example, the software cannot distinguish between causal and coincidental.